Caring For Your New Kitten

 Watch Where You Are Walking!

 Be very aware to watch your feet while you are walking around the house, so as not to step on or trip over the cat.
-Even an adult cat can be harmed by being stepped upon; a kitten can be very seriously injured.
+Even an adult cat can be harmed by being stepped upon, (and they will let you know with a loud yowl); a kitten can be very seriously injured.

 Just think of the size difference between yourself and that tiny kitten.
 It is akin to us standing next to an elephant or giraffe.
 We're a long, long way up, and much bigger and heavier.

-As mentioned before, kittens and cats are speed demons, and can appear out of nowhere and be right under foot.
+As mentioned before, kittens and cats are speed demons, (your darling house cat is capable of sprinting at speeds up to 31 MPH), and they can appear seemingly out of nowhere, and be right under foot.
 If you have small children, you not only need to watch where you are walking--you need to be mindful of where the kids are in relation to the kitten.
 While an adult might merely stumble if the cat got underfoot, a child with a less-developed sense of balance might well fall on the cat.
 In general, kittens and children under the age of 5 are not a recommended mix.

 For long-haired cats, regular brushing and grooming are a must, to keep their long coats from getting matted.
 However, even short-haired cats can benefit from a brushing every so often.